Using your Paycheck Protection Program (PPP) Loan

 2. Maintain required number of employees

 PPP loans should be used to maintain or quickly rehire employees.
-You’ll need to keep the same head count of employees to obtain the maximum loan forgiveness.
+You’ll need to keep the same amount of full-time equivalent employees (FTEs) to obtain the maximum loan forgiveness.

-To determine if you meet the employee count requirement for maximum forgiveness, you will need to compare your employee count from February 15, 2020 to the end of the 8th week following your loan funding.
-To obtain the maximum forgiveness, that number must not decline when comparing employee head count for those two dates.
+To determine if you meet the employee count requirement for maximum forgiveness, you will need to compare your FTE count during the covered period.
+In general this is February 15, 2020 to the end of the 24th week following your loan funding, though SBA does offer some options for alternative covered periods in their guidance.
+To obtain the maximum forgiveness, that number must not decline when comparing FTEs for those two dates.
+Guidance from the SBA does offer some allowances for instances where you tried to rehire an employee but they declined.
+Visit the SBA’s interim final rules for more information.

 3. Maintain employee payroll